 A cat’s upper molars are where tartar primarily develops.
 Their tongues tend to keep the bottom teeth clean.

-The back upper molar has a crevice (as can be seen in this photo), where tartar easily develops.
-When it goes a long time, it will turn brown.
-It will deteriorate the tooth and can be very painful.
-There is no way that dry food or any dental cleaning treats can clean that crevice out!
+The back upper molar has a crevice where tartar easily develops (see photo below).
+After a period of time, the tooth will turn brown.
+The tartar will deteriorate the tooth and can be very painful.
+There is no way that dry food or any dental cleaning treats can clean out that crevice!

 Your cat’s dental care is VERY IMPORTANT.
 Do not underestimate this.